Below you will find answers to the most common questions we hear from guests.

 We price our facility, as do most businesses, on return for investment.
 As an indoor adventure park, our investment is significantly greater than your traditional old style play centre with ball pits and simple play frame.
 We therefore price our facility accordingly and give parents the opportunity to join in and participate in all of the activities with their children, to allow them to spend quality time together.
 We have also put considerable investment into the surroundings to give parents plenty of seating and leisure facilities in a relaxed and pleasant environment.

-We do not offer a discount directly to the person with a disability but we do allow up a carer free admission per full paying child with the correct proof of identification.
-We also arrange set timed sessions with groups such as PACT.
+We do not offer a discount directly to the person with a disability but we do allow a carer free admission per full paying child with the correct proof of identification.

 Unfortunately not.
 We have gone to the trouble of becoming a licensed restaurant and as such have to adhere to strict regulations as laid out by the Health & Safety Excecutive.
 These regulations are the same stipulations for any restaurant and do not permit members of the public to bring food other than food prepared on the premises.
 This is with the exception to baby food.